 2.3.4.
-THE DIRECTED STUDY PATHWAY
+The Directed Study Pathway

 The Directed Study Pathway (DSP) is one of four medical curricular choices available at the Erie campus, allowing students to choose a program which best suits their learning style.
 The DSP is a unique program among medical school curricula and provides significant flexibility for students during their first two years of medical school.
 In turn, the pathway requires the student to have excellent organizational and time management skills in order to proceed through the curriculum and meet strict examination deadlines.
+The DSP focuses on the students' self-directed learning capabilities.